The Neuro Foundation is one of the only resources for people with NF in the UK. Our Specialist NF Nurses are one of the key reasons we exist.

 Is there a Specialist NF Nurse in my area?

 Our Specialist NF Nurses are listed by region below.
-However, if you live in area not covered by one of our Nurses, our National NF Helpline is available to anyone in the United Kingdom every Tuesday and Wednesday from 9am -5pm.
+However, if you live in area not covered by one of our Nurses, our National NF Helpline is available to anyone in the United Kingdom every Monday and Tuesday from 9am -5pm.
 Call our helpline on 07939 046 030.

 Our current Specialist NF Nurses are: